Mortgage rates climb on news of coronavirus vaccine breakthrough

 The average rate on the popular 30-year fixed-rate mortgage tumbled nearly a point from 3.65 percent in March, reaching new historic lows a dozen times over the past eight months.
 The decline was driven mainly by a Federal Reserve intervention — buying mortgage-backed securities, or bundled mortgages sold to investors — aimed at stabilizing the housing market amid the economic downturn.

-Pfizer’s announcement Monday that its coronavirus vaccine in testing is more than 90 percent effective sent stocks soaring and bonds were sold off.
+Pfizer’s announcement Monday that its coronavirus vaccine in testing is more than 90 percent effective sent stocks soaring, and bonds were sold off.
 That pushed mortgage rates higher and reversed all of the rate declines of the previous week.

 “Bond yields fell precipitously in the immediate wake of the federal election, whose results failed to yield a landslide victory for either party — something that investors seemed to be preparing for.
 Monday’s announcement from pharmaceutical company Pfizer … was far less expected, and bond yields jumped on the news,” Zillow economist Matthew Speakman said in an email.